tipiodevelopment/socket-server/replit.md

 ### Page Structure

-**Admin Page (`/admin`):**
+**Campaigns Page (`/` or `/campaigns`):**
+- Campaign management dashboard
+- List of all created campaigns with cards showing name, description, and creation date
+- Campaign creation form for new campaigns
+- Click on campaign to navigate to viewer page

+**Campaign Admin Page (`/campaign/:id/admin`):**
-- Dashboard for creating and broadcasting events
+- Campaign-specific dashboard for creating and broadcasting events
 - Multiple event forms: Add multiple products, polls, and contests with the "+" button
-- Each event has its own "Send" button for independent broadcasting
+- Each event has its own "Send" button for independent broadcasting to that campaign's viewers
 - Remove events with the "X" button (maintains at least 1 form per type)
 - Campaign logo configuration with dual input methods:
   - URL input for existing logos
   - Direct file upload using Replit Object Storage
   - Real-time logo preview
-- Real-time event log showing broadcast history
+- Real-time event log showing broadcast history for this campaign
-- Connection status and client count display
+- Connection status and client count display for this campaign

-**Viewer Page (`/viewer`):**
-- Consumer-facing display for receiving events
+**Campaign Viewer Page (`/campaign/:name/:id`):**
+- Campaign-specific viewer page showing events for selected campaign
 - Real-time event notifications (with browser Notification API)
 - Event history with visual event cards
 - Connection status monitoring
+- WebSocket connects to `/ws/:campaignId` for isolated event stream

+**Legacy Admin Page (`/admin`):**
+- Backward-compatible admin page (uses campaign ID 0)
+- WebSocket connects to `/ws` for legacy broadcasts
+- Maintained for existing integrations

+**Legacy Viewer Page (`/viewer`):**
+- Backward-compatible viewer page (uses campaign ID 0)
+- Receives events from legacy admin

 **Docs Page (`/docs`):**
 - Integration documentation with code examples